 When you’re making music in GarageBand, you may want to pull in other types of audio.
 Maybe you have a song in the Music app or an MP3 file in iCloud that you want to use in your tune.
 This tutorial will show you how to import music and audio files into GarageBand on both Mac and iOS.

 Import iOS songs or Music Memos in GarageBand on Mac

-Open your song in GarageBand on Mac and then follow these steps to import iOS songs or Music Memos saved in iCloud.
+Open your project in GarageBand on Mac and then follow these steps to import iOS songs or Music Memos saved in iCloud:

 1) Click File from the menu bar and put your cursor over iCloud.

 2) Select either Import GarageBand for iOS or Import Music Memos File in the pop-out menu.

 3) Browse for your item, select it, and click Open for the iOS song or Import for the Music Memos file.

 - You can’t import .mp3 files if you select Import Music Memos File.
 When you select this, you can import .m4a files.